-A network meta-analysis is appropriate for analysing a combination of direct and indirect evidence where there is at least one closed loop of evidence connecting the two technologies of interest.
+A network meta-analysis is appropriate for comparing multiple treatments using both direct and indirect evidence.

-The method of network meta-analysis proposed by Lumley allows the combination of both direct and indirect evidence.
-This methodology requires the data to contain a closed loop structure.
+The method of network meta-analysis proposed by Lumley allows the combination of both direct and indirect evidence.(92) This methodology requires the data to contain a closed loop structure.
 Depending on the complexity of the closed loop design, it is generally possible to compute relative effectiveness by a number of routes.
 It is possible to compute the amount of agreement between the results obtained when different linking treatments are used.
 This agreement forms the basis of an incoherence measure which is used to estimate the consistency of the network paths.
 Incoherence is used to compute the 95% confidence interval for the indirect comparison.
 It is assumed that the comparison between two treatments will occur through a closed loop.
 The measure of incoherence, which is an integral part of the calculation, requires a closed loop.